Hard Hat Colours Meaning

 For example, a site manager can be easily identified by their white hat in an emergency.
 Similarly, blue hats will indicate visitors, who may be at particular risk of site hazards.

-Note: While these colour codes are considered best practice and standard across the construction industry, many construction sites still follow their own colour code system.
+Note: While these colour codes are considered best practice and standard across industries, many sites still follow their own colour code system.

 Hence, it is not a standard.